(Ophthalmia Neonatorum; Neonatal Conjunctivitis)

 DefinitionNewborn conjunctivitis is an inflammation of the surface or covering of the eye.
 It generally occurs in the first month of life.

 |Copyright © Nucleus Medical Media, Inc.|

 CausesThe cause of the conjunctivitis may be an irritation in the eye or a blocked tear duct.
-In some cases the irritation may be from the antibiotic given after delivery.Bacteria can also cause an infection in the eye.
-The most common types of bacteria that cause infection in the infant’s eye come from the mother’s birth canal, and are passed to the infant during delivery.
+In some cases, the irritation may be from the antibiotic given after delivery.Bacteria or viruses can also cause an infection in the eye.
+The most common types of organism that cause infection in the infant’s eye come from the mother’s birth canal, and are passed to the infant during delivery.
 These infections can include: